Ur-Hamlet: Authorship theories

-Eric Sams's The Real Shakespeare argues that Shakespeare might have taken phrases and rarely whole lines from other playwrights, but not entire theatrical treatments; and would not, at such length, have "plagiarized a known and named colleague [i.e. Kyd], least of all without a word of comment, let alone censure, from any of his critics."
+Eric Sams's The Real Shakespeare argues that Shakespeare might have taken phrases and sometimes, though rarely, whole lines from other playwrights, but not entire theatrical treatments; and would not, at such length, have "plagiarized a known and named colleague [i.e. Kyd], least of all without a word of comment, let alone censure, from any of his critics."
 Sams analyzes the most detailed account of the Ur-Hamlet, by Nashe in Menaphon in 1589, and sees Nashe's remarks as part of a pattern of jealous attacks upon Shakespeare (and Kyd) by their university-educated rivals.
 Citing Nashe's reference to "if you entreat him fair in a frosty morning, he will afford you whole Hamlets, I should say handfuls, of tragical speeches," Sams argues that this "manifestly defines the first scene of Hamlet ('tis bitter cold I.i.8)," and evokes the touchy yet voluble Ghost of Hamlet Senior (a role that Shakespeare himself is said to have played).
 Similarly, Lodge's 1596 reference to the Ur-Hamlets ghost "who cried so miserably at the Theatre, like an oyster-wife, Hamlet, revenge!" was "surely intended as an affront to the author and actor of that role".
 Summing up, Sams offers a list of 18 reasons for his belief that the Ur-Hamlet was Shakespeare's earliest version of Hamlet.

 In questions regarding Shakespeare as a possible revisor of an earlier version (or versions) of the Hamlet myth – such as the French version of Belleforest, or the Latin version of Saxo Grammaticus (Note: For fuller discussion of Belleforest as a source of Shakespeare's Hamlet see Sources of Hamlet.) – the idea of Shakespeare as translator is often neglected.
 Margrethe Jolly's 2014 book The First Two Quartos of Hamlet, speaking of the first three printed texts of Hamlet, argued that "the sequence and evidence that the three texts provide suggests that Shakespeare had access to the French source and Q1 when he redrafted".

 In 2016, Professor Terri Bourus, one of three general editors of the New Oxford Shakespeare, in her paper "Enter Shakespeare's Young Hamlet, 1589" suggests that Shakespeare was "interested in sixteenth-century French literature, from the very beginning of his career" and therefore "did not need Thomas Kyd to pre-digest Belleforest's histoire of Amleth and spoon-feed it to him".
 She considers that the hypothesized Ur-Hamlet is Shakespeare's Q1 text, and that this derived directly from Belleforest's French version.
-Elsewhere Bourus, after referring to Goethe's UrFaust or original version of Faust, argues that, "Like Faust […] Hamlet was repeatedly revised by its author.
+Elsewhere Bourus, after referring to Goethe's Ur-Faust or original version of Faust, argues that, "Like Faust […] Hamlet was repeatedly revised by its author.
 As Faust matured with Goethe, Hamlet matured with Shakespeare.
 It matters so much to us, in part, because it mattered so much to him."